Jahanzaib-Alam/poll-challenge-backend/README.md

 8. Now switch to the Java perspective and right click on poll-challenge-parent and do Maven -> Build...
 9. In the goals, use "clean install" and tick the "Skip Tests" checkbox.
 Run the build.
 10. Right click pollchallenge-application/src/main/java/Application.java and Run As -> Java Application.

+# Database Set Up Instructions
+1. Install MySQL Server version 8.x.x and ensure it is running on localhost:3306.
+2. Run the script in [the DATABASE SETUP.sql file](https://github.com/Jahanzaib-Alam/poll-challenge-backend/blob/main/DATABASE%20SETUP.sql) to create the database and required database user along with some test data.